microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/_index.md

     git clone https://github.com/microsoft/azure_arc.git
     ```

-- As mentioned, this guide starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.
+- As mentioned, this scenario starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.
 For this scenario we will be using a Google Cloud Platform (GCP) instance that has been already connected to Azure Arc and is visible as a resource in Azure.

     ![Screenshot of Azure Portal showing Azure Arc-enabled server](./01.png)